TheRealSharuto/sharas-bubbles-v2/content/posts/Severe-ADHD-Part-One_The-Career-Chronicles/index.md

 How it goes: I have successfully convinced myself that I have found the greatest starting point for my career to get to where I want to be - and that there is lots of opportunity to grow in the company.
 I accomplish the most during this time, rarely look at my phone while on the clock, and am hyperaware of everything going on around me.

-I am overly ecstatic about all of the duties of the job even if it in no way, shape, or form matches my personality or needs.
+I am overly ecstatic about all of the duties of the job even if it in no way, shape, or form matches my personality or the job description.
 I ignore all workplace red flags and only focus on the positives.
 I am imaginative of all the possibilities of me climbing up the corporate ladder and acquiring these leadership positions that I never have even wanted in the first place.
 However, somehow aiming for that position in that moment just makes sense for the future despite everything else.

 This all sounds kind of great, right?
 But it is short-lived.
 It was not long before tasks became monotonous, I felt stuck, or I began to not make progress.
 Distractors would become ever more apparent to the point where I can not ignore them because of boredom.
 Even without a phone, I would space out and stare at nothing for several minutes at a time.
 Thus, the newness of my presence fades out.
 All of my flaws become more apparent.

 It is at this point where things stick out more about me - especially if I realize I am not actually interested in what I am doing.
-I work slower, miss details, miss things that people say to me, and become forgetful (as I usually am on a daily - but it is now **worse**).
+I work slower, miss details, miss things that people say to me, and become forgetful.

 As you would have guessed, all of this would be a BIG issue when it comes to working in healthcare or as an admin, so I quickly tapped out of those fields.
 I felt humiliated by my fragile mind and unfit for any job.
 It did not matter how much I was trying on my own - I felt a slave to some kind of entity that had it’s claws wrapped around some part of my brain.